 - Coverage criteria are more likely to be met in cases facilitated by genetic counselors.

-At InformedDNA, we leverage the expertise of the largest, most experienced, fully employed staff of lab-independent, board-certified genetics specialists in the U.S. to help ensure that patients, health plans, health systems, hospitals, pharmaceutical companies, and healthcare providers all have access to the highest quality genetics expertise and services.
+At InformedDNA, we leverage the expertise of the largest, most experienced, fully employed staff of lab-independent, board-certified genetics specialists in the U.S. to help ensure that patients, health plans, hospitals, pharmaceutical companies, and healthcare providers all have access to the highest quality genetics expertise and services.
 To learn more about our services, just submit the short form below and we’ll get back to you right away.
 Or, give us a call at 844-846-3763.

 - Fraley et al., 2016 and Posey et al., 2016